maha712/Ex1-AAI/README.md

  DATE:

-               Implementation of Bayesian Networks
  Aim :

    To create a bayesian Network for the given dataset in Python

  Algorithm: